 Jesus Christ as Lord and Savior.

 Jesus of Nazareth is the Son of God, the Messiah uniquely appointed by God to bring the blessing of salvation to the world.
-God took our human nature in Jesus Christ, who taught and modeled the new life of the kingdom of God to which he calls his disciples.
+God took on our human nature in Jesus Christ, who taught and modeled the new life of the kingdom of God to which he calls his disciples.
 In his death on the cross he took upon himself the sin of the world, bearing its full cost and penalty so that we are put right with God through his grace by faith in Christ alone.
 On the cross Jesus also entered into our suffering, defeated the powers of evil and accomplished the reconciliation of all creation.
 In his bodily resurrection he defeated death and became the forerunner of redeemed humanity.
 Through his ascension he is exalted as reigning Lord, and at his return he will execute God’s judgment, destroy Satan, evil and death, and establish the universal reign of God.

 God the Holy Spirit.